 Thank you for your interest in our students, faculty and staff.
 Gifts to the Biodiversity Research and Teaching Collections support our activities including field expeditions, biodiversity research, and student training.
-General gifts will be used to support on-going research including systematics of vertebrate groups, biodiversity and biogeography, evolutionary ecology, and conservation sciences.
-Your gift can also be directed toward a specific fund including: Undergraduate Research Fellowship, Graduate Student Research Fellowship, Foreign Expedition Fund, Endowed Curatorship, or Collection Endowment.
+General gifts will be used to support students, collections management and research including systematics of vertebrate groups, biodiversity and biogeography, evolutionary ecology, and conservation sciences.
+The Biodiversity Research and Teaching Collections surrently has two established funds managed by the Texas A&M Foundation.

 Graduate Student Fellowship

 Academic award for outstanding graduate students studying at the Biodiversity Research and Teaching Collections.
 During their career, graduate students receive training that includes advanced field techniques, research methods, and museum science.
 Supplemental funding increases opportunities for travel to field sites, to present research findings at scientific meetings, and to conduct supplementary research projects.